×

 If you are thinking about moving to Nuremberg, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Nuremberg can vary greatly depending on the location and size of the property.
 As of recent data, the cost of purchasing an apartment in the city center may average around €4,000 to €5,000 per square meter.
 For renting, a one-bedroom apartment in the city center may cost around €700 to €900 per month, while the same outside the city center may cost approximately €500 to €700 per month.
 A three-bedroom apartment in the city center may cost around €1,200 to €1,700 per month to rent, while the same outside the city center may cost approximately €900 to €1,200 per month.
-Please note that these are average prices and actual costs may vary," wrote one member in Nuremberg.
+Please note that these are average prices and actual costs may vary," said one expat in Nuremberg.

 What should I bring when moving to Nuremberg?